Level Two - Lesson 15

 Card Manipulation Error does come with a warning, but it’s nothing to worry about unless players make a habit out of it.

-With our next lesson, we’ll be stepping out of gameplay errors, where players make mistakes per the comprehensive rules and switch to tournament disruptions, which are errors in tournament regulations.
+With our next lesson, we’ll be stepping out of Gameplay Disruptions, where players make mistakes per the comprehensive rules, and switch to Tournament Disruptions, which are errors in Tournament Regulations.
 We’ll be starting with decks and decklist policies, errors and remedies, and following it up with the next lesson covering deck checks and marked cards.
 If you’re watching this on YouTube, and you want more level two lessons in your feed, go ahead and subscribe.
-Join us Tuesdays and Fridays on twitch.tv/swu_judges for live broadcasts covering the content of these lessons as they are released, and join the Star Wars: Unlimited Judge Program Discord to join the community in discussion of this and much, much more.
+Join us on twitch.tv/swu_judges for live broadcasts covering the content of these lessons as they are released, and join the Star Wars: Unlimited Judge Program Discord to join the community in discussion of this and much, much more.

 As always, good luck, and have fun.